Rattle That Lock: Tour

 The Rattle That Lock tour was scheduled to begin on 12 September 2015 in Pula, Croatia with a special album preview show on 5 September 2015 in Brighton, England.
-It ended on 12 April 2016 in New York City, U.S. with a three-month break between the South American and American legs.
+It ended on 12 April 2016 in New York City, US with a three-month break between the South American and American legs.
 Gilmour also performed a one-off charity show at Wrocław, Poland on 25 June 2016.

 On 17 September 2016, Gilmour performed a concert in France at the Roman Theatre of Orange (Théâtre antique d'Orange).
 For the occasion, due to the relationship between the song "Rattle that Lock" and the SNCF jingle, SNCF joined with Sony Music for the special event.
 On the eve of the concert, a few selected people took a private TGV (High Speed Train) from Paris to Orange and were afforded VIP status during the concert.

 Most of the venues on the European leg of the tour were Roman amphitheatres, similar to the one featured in Pink Floyd: Live at Pompeii (1971).
 Gilmour also played two historic venues in London: the Royal Albert Hall and KOKO (formerly the Camden Palace theatre).
 He also played the historic Auditorium Theatre in Chicago, having last performed there with Pink Floyd in 1972.
 In July 2016, David and his band played two concerts in Pompeii and, in 2017, selected cinemas around the world showed the film Live at Pompeii which was later released on multiple formats.

 The touring band was made up of mostly the same musicians who accompanied Gilmour on his On an Island Tour of 2006 and include Phil Manzanera, Guy Pratt, Jon Carin and Steve DiStanislao.
 Kevin McAlea, who performed with Carin at Kate Bush's Before the Dawn shows in 2014, also played keyboards on the tour in place of Richard Wright.

 Track listing

-All music by David Gilmour unless noted.
+All music by David Gilmour, except "Rattle That Lock", written by Gilmour and Michaël Boumendil.
+All lyrics by Polly Samson, except where noted.